meinauto/meinauto-js/doc/tutorials/module/MODULE-ORCHESTRATION-SYSTEM.md

 All modules stored in a Dependency Injection Container – in following called DIC

 - listen to event when module is ready registered into DIC;
-the event will be fired on manager everytime if a module get registered.
+the event will be fired on manager everytime if a module class get registered.

 ```javascript
 MeinAutoJs.core.Manager.ready('MeinAutoJs.app.MockApp', function (module) {